Updated April 2026

 Claim Authorised

-The MBI provider assesses the claim against your policy terms and authorises the repair.
+The MBI provider assesses the claim against your policy terms and authorises the repair if the component is covered.

 5